Print Options:

 • 1/3 cup chopped leeks

-• 6 cups cooked sushi or long grain white rice (chilled)
+• 6 cup cooked sushi or long grain white rice (chilled)

-• 2-3 tablespoons canola (or other failsafe oil for frying)
+• 2-3 tbsp canola (or other failsafe oil for frying)

 • OPTIONAL

-• 2-3 tablespoons raw cashews (chopped into small pieces for garnishing (no more than 10 whole nuts for adults and 5 for children))
+• 2-3 tbsp raw cashews (chopped into small pieces for garnishing (no more than 10 whole nuts for adults and 5 for children))

 • 1/2 cup green peas (frozen or fresh)